 Florida is the most expensive state in the U.S. for homeowners insurance with an average annual premium of just under $2000.
-Often times, the cost of the insurance is bundled with your mortgage, as the bank requires it to protect their interests.
+Oftentimes, the cost of the insurance is bundled with your mortgage, as the bank requires it to protect their interests.

 It is also more difficult to get homeowner’s insurance because of the risk of hurricanes.
-After 2003, when the state was hit with three major hurricanes, many insurance companies stopped offering homeowners insurance in Florida.
+After 2003, when the state was hit by three major hurricanes, many insurance companies stopped offering homeowners insurance in Florida.
 As a result, the price of insurance skyrocketed and has never really come back down.

 Central Florida is known for its palm trees, (generally) great weather, theme parks, and world-class dining.
 But it’s also known for its traffic.
 As a result, those looking for less traffic tend to use toll roads.

 There are several toll roads in Central Florida that you might find yourself having to use depending on where you live and where you’re going.
 They are:

 - Florida’s Turnpike – Northern Coin System

 - Martin Andersen Beachline East Expressway